Cleveland Clinic Children’s New Outpatient Center Opens

 On Sept.
 14, more than 250 supporters, guests and caregivers gathered to celebrate the center’s official opening.

 “The inspiration behind our new building was influenced by the belief that ‘Little Matters,’” Rita Pappas, MD, Interim Chair of Cleveland Clinic Children’s, said in her remarks.
 “This means that world-class care and patient-centric convenience should live under one roof.”

-Tom Mihaljevic, MD, CEO and President of Cleveland Clinic, recognized the role of philanthropy in helping to fulfill these ambitious goals.
+Tom Mihaljevic, MD, CEO, President and Morton L. Mandel CEO Chair of Cleveland Clinic, recognized the role of philanthropy in helping to fulfill these ambitious goals.
 “Through your generosity, you collectively gave us the opportunity to add elements to enhance the overall experience for our families,” he said as he acknowledged contributors who attended.
 “As you walk around today, I hope you are as proud as we are of the role you played in making this project a reality.
 You, too, are caregivers.
 Thank you.”